mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 <Label text="History" class="sub-title" />
 ```

-Change the `button` selector definition in the global `app.css` file to make the buttons appear more reasonably-sized.mI couldn't decide what the *right* font size for buttons was, so I just removed the button `font-size` property.
+Change the `button` selector definition in the global `app.css` file to make the buttons appear more reasonably-sized.
+I couldn't decide what the *right* font size for buttons was, so I just removed the button `font-size` property.

 ```css
 button {